-The mission of the Cloud Platforms team at IBM Research – Haifa is to develop cutting-edge systems, storage and networking technologies for IBM's advanced IT products and services.
-Our team focuses on system software and architecture, including advanced cloud computing technologies, and supports IBM Server, Networking and Storage product lines and IBM Services business units.
+Mission: The mission of the Cloud Platforms team at IBM Research – Haifa is to develop cutting-edge compute, storage, and networking technologies for IBM's cloud services and products.
+Our team focuses on the IaaS layer of the cloud, covering advanced cloud computing technologies, system software and architectures, storage, and networking technologies.